 Why Oil Stains Stick to Concrete

 Although concrete seems solid, it is porous.
 Porous means there are tiny holes allowing oil to quickly soak into the concrete.
+Understanding how to remove oil stain from concrete starts with acting quickly.
 Once oil seeps into the small holes, it does not just sit on the surface, but instead, it sinks into the concrete, making it nearly impossible to clean off.

 Easy Ways for New Oil Stains

 New oil spots are much easier to address than old oil stains because, if done quickly enough, you stop the oil from sinking too far into the concrete.
+When learning how to clean oil stains from concrete, preparation is key.
+Start by clearing debris and pre-wetting the area slightly.
 There are a few easy methods.

 1. Absorb the Spill